oddlama/autokernel/docs/configuration/directives.rst

         See :ref:`common-variables`.

     The prefix path for ``make modules_install``.
 This must an absolute path.
+    Installation can be disabled by setting this to a false :ref:`boolean value <syntax-bool>`.

     **Example:**

         .. code-block:: ruby

             install {
+                # Install into '/' (default)
                 modules_prefix "/";

+                # Disable installing modules
+                modules_prefix false;
             }

 .. _directive-install-target-dir: